Outbound RTMP Streaming

 RTMP streaming is typically handled on port 1935/TCP for most providers such as Livestream, Ustream, or YouTube Live.

-One notable exception is Facebook Live which does RTMP streaming on port 80/TCP.
+Two exceptions are Facebook Live and Periscope which do RTMP streaming on port 80/TCP.

-To ensure that you are able to send out your stream, make sure the firewall on your network is not filtering or blocking outbound communication on this port.
+To ensure that you are able to send out your stream:

 Chat for Twitch, YouTube Live, or Facebook Live